-With the default example, you have to change a pin.
-It's the CS pin that is wrong.
-I think it's by default pin 10, but on the pin mappings, it should be 8 (see image in pics folder).
+I am able to see pings hitting the mac address, but no webserver response.
+Possibly it's the CS pin that is wrong.
+I think it's by default pin 10, but on the pin mappings, it should be 8.
 There's two places to change this.
 One in the sketch (obvious).
 The second is in etherenclib somewhere...
-I saw this mentioned in the post in resources I have saved, so refer to that in the git repo.
+I saw this mentioned in the post in resources I have saved.

-Ah, looks like I also forgot to solder some pins.
-Oops.
+Ah, looks like I forgot to solder some pins.
+Woops.
 After that's out of the way, let's look at the pin mappings.